-Figure 21.
-Recovery of tendency to attack by adult female P. audax.
-Each spider was placed in a clean Petri dish with one adult Oncopeltus (Asclepias reared).
-Above: After an initial attack (t=0), the behavior of 40 spiders (numbered at left) was charted through either the third sequential attack, or until 15 minutes had elapsed, whatever came first.
+Figure 14.
+Recovery of tendency to attack by adult female Phidippus audax.
+Each spider was placed in a clean Petri dish with one adult Oncopeltus reared on Asclepias reared.
+After an initial attack (t=0), the behavior of 40 spiders (numbered at left) was charted through either the third sequential attack, or until 15 minutes had elapsed, whatever came first.
 Turns to face the bugs are shown as green circles, and attacks (jump and contact) are shown as red circles.

-Left: Based on these results, recovery curves showing the cumulative fraction of spiders that attacked were constructed as shown here.
-Recovery after second attacks was similar to recovery after first attacks, but significantly slower.
+Figure 15.
+Cumulative fraction of spiders that attacked a second and third time as a function of elapsed time, based on data shown in Figure 14.
 In most cases the interval between second and third attacks was greater than the interval between first and second attacks (P<0.001).
-Note that this recovery took place during continuous exposure to one bug.
-The relatively high rate of recovery in a 15 minute span was due in part to the fact that there were many encounters and opportunities to attack.